chester4444/esp-multical21/README.md

 ```
 total: 1636.265 m³ - target: 1624.252 m³ - 13 °C - 22 °C - 0x00
 ```
-Additionally the values are sent via MQTT to a given broker.
+Additionally the meter values are sent via MQTT to a given broker.

 Rename [config_template.h](include/config_template.h) to _**config.h**_ and fill in some information.

+The serial number (8 digits) is printed on the water meter (above the LCD).
+Ask your water supplier for the decryption key (16 bytes).
+I got mine packed in a so called KEM-file.
+To extract the key i used a python script [kem-decryptor.py](https://gist.github.com/mbursa/caa654a01b9e804ad44d1f00208a2490)

-Provide your water meter serial number and decryption key.
+Provide your water meter serial number and decryption key in _**config.h**_:

 ```
 // ask your water supplier for your personal encryption key